lithdoh/de5n352ke4riwl3/README.md

 **Future Plans:**

-URL Parameters:

-When you select filters, adjust the URL parameters so that you can share the link to that product page with the filters already set.
+URL Parameters --> When you select filters, adjust the URL parameters so that you can share the link to that product page with the filters already set.